artem-burashnikov/depinspect/README.md

 ## Overview

-Depinspect is an analyzer system which is an utility designed to prodive insights into linux package dependencies across multiple architectures and distributions.
+Depinspect is an utility designed to prodive insights into linux package dependencies across multiple architectures and distributions.

 ## Features